Filing Annual Returns For Your Business

 Private companies refer to non-listed companies.
 They are further divided into 2 categories – Exempt Private Companies (EPC) and Non-EPC companies:

-- EPCs are Private companies with at most 20 shareholders.
+- EPCs are private companies with at most 20 shareholders, where none of these shareholders are corporations.

 Is Your Company Solvent?